-command(x) In text, cross-references to the command documentation include the section number in the reference manual where the commands are documented.
-For example: See the cat(1) command.
-This indicates that you can find the material on the cat command in Section 1 of the reference pages.
+cat(1) Cross-references to the ULTRIX Reference Pages include the appropriate section number in parentheses.
+For example, a reference to cat(1) indicates that you can find the material on the cat command in Section 1 of the Reference Pages.